 The Men Who Enforced Order.
 The Outlaws Who Defied It.

-In a Land Where Justice Sometimes Faltered, Judge Lynch’s Verdict Was Always Final.
+In a Land Where Justice Often Faltered, Judge Lynch’s Verdict Was Always Final.

 A Gripping Crime Drama Rooted in History.

-In a Land Where Justice Sometimes Faltered, Judge Lynch’s Verdict Was Always Final.
+In a Land Where Justice Often Faltered, Judge Lynch’s Verdict Was Always Final.

 A Gripping Crime Drama Rooted in History.